vikasFreelancer1913/jQuery-plugins/box-arrangements/Readme.md

 * Include boxArrange.jQuery.js - Mandatory
 * Use element (class or id) selector to call pluign method BoxArrange() - Mandatory
 * You can pass {'margin': anynumber} as parameter, by default it will take 8px as margin - Optional
+* There is no default widht of the boxes cause here I have given user a freedom to choose their own width in css, but while giving width they need to check the accurate width so that the whole grid gets covered with the proper number of boxes.
+  Otherwise it might be possible that in right side of grid some space left.

 ## Example